ServerMod/MultiAdmin/README.md

 * servers/FirstServer/config.txt
 * servers/SecondServer/config.txt

 If you dont want a server to autolaunch place a blank file with no extension named "manual" in the server folder.

+Place any suggestions/problems in issues!

+Thanks & Enjoy.